 Thermal shock is the name given to cracking as a result of rapid temperature change.
 Glass and ceramic objects are particularly vulnerable to this form of failure, due to their low toughness, low thermal conductivity, and high thermal expansion coefficients.
-However, they are used in many high temperature applications due to their high melting point.
+However, they are used in many high-temperature applications due to their high melting point.

 Test Method: IS: 13630 (P-5)2006, EN-104, ISO 10545 (P-4)

-PVC Flooring provides dust-free, noise absorbing, resilient, non-porous, decorative surface.
-It shall consist of a thoroughly blended composition of thermoplastic binder, filler and pigments.
+PVC Flooring provides dust-free, noise-absorbing, resilient, non-porous, decorative surface.
+It shall consist of a thoroughly blended composition of thermoplastic binder, filler, and pigments.

 Test Method: IS: 3461

-Ceramic tile frost resistance is defined as the ability of ceramic tile to withstand freeze/thaw conditions with minimal effect.
-The frost resistance of ceramic tile is dependent on the tile’s porosity and water absorption levels.
-Frost damage can occur when the variety of ceramic tile absorbs moisture through its pores, causing the water to freeze internally when temperature drops.
+Ceramic tile frost resistance is defined as the ability of a ceramic tile to withstand freeze/thaw conditions with minimal effect.
+The frost resistance of any ceramic tile is dependent on the tile’s porosity and water absorption levels.
+Frost damage can occur when the variety of ceramic tile absorbs moisture through its pores, causing the water to freeze internally when the temperature drops.
 Since water expands when it freezes, tension is then exerted inside the body of the ceramic tile.
 This internal pressure may become high enough to cause cracks in the ceramic tile.

 Test Method: IS: 13630 (P-10), BS EN 12371